.

 ALLERGIES

-You will be working in grassland areas with potentially high pollen counts (especially in spring) and dust.
+You will work in grassland areas with potentially high pollen counts (especially in spring) and dust.
 Also, felts are used for warmth in gers.
-Volunteers with allergies should bring appropriate medication (antihistamines, at least two Epi-Pens, etc.) and inform project staff as well as Earthwatch of your condition and the location of your medication.
+Volunteers with allergies should bring appropriate medication (antihistamines, at least two Epi-Pens, etc.) and inform project staff and Earthwatch of your condition and your medication’s location.

 CLIMATE/WEATHER